suezaan/suezaan.github.io/_pages/about.md

 News
 ======
 ### 2025
-- July–August: attending [Neurohackademy](https://neurohackademy.org/) in Seattle
+- July–August: attending [Neurohackademy](https://neurohackademy.org/) in Seattle - check out our [Project Repo](https://github.com/NeuroHackademy2025/precision-paths) that curates PFM study information and subjects to date (shoutout to Jon and Elizabeth for amazing teamwork!)
 - September: attending 2025 Flux 2025 in Dublin [take a look at [Flux Trainee Spotlight](https://fluxsociety.org/flux-trainee-spotlight-sujin-park/)!]